lean-mu/docs/getstarted/deploy.md

 ## Configuring the Fn Context

-Before we start using Fn, we need to configure it.
-Typically, two key attributes are required: first the API endpoint (provided above), second the function's docker registry.
+Before we start using Fn, two key configurations are required: the API endpoint and the function's registry.

-::: tip
+::: tip private registry
-For simplicity, we will assume you registered an account on dockerhub under the username 'myregistry'.
-But you could also point to your own repository URL.
+For simplicity, we will assume you registered a public account on dockerhub under the username 'myregistry'.
+But you could also point to your own private repository URL.
-When using a private repository, you will need to generate an access token and use it as follows (change key & username as required) echo TOKEN | docker login --username myregistry --password-stdin
+When using such setup, you will need to generate an access token from the registry provider, and use it as follows (change key & username as required)
+`echo TOKEN | docker login --username myregistry --password-stdin`

+The configuration can also be setup within mu's `values.yaml` file.

 :::